What is Tinnitus?

 Most of us have experienced minor forms of tinnitus at one point or another, after exposure to loud sounds such as a rock concert or fireworks.
 In most cases, it disappears, but for some, tinnitus is a constant companion day in and day out.
 For people who suffer from chronic tinnitus, it becomes a frustrating condition that may affect one’s emotional well-being, with increased rates of depression, stress, and anxiety.

 Is There a Cure?

 Currently, there is no definitive cure for tinnitus.
-However, there are treatments available to alleviate the symptoms of tinnitus, as well as lifestyle changes that may help.
+However, there are tinnitus treatments available to alleviate its symptoms, as well as lifestyle changes that may help.
 Improving one’s general wellness may alleviate tinnitus – especially if it is related to high blood pressure.
 Quitting smoking, drinking, and exercising regularly is recommended.
 There are also sound therapies and sound masking that counteract the sounds of tinnitus.

 Why Do Hearing Aids Help People with Tinnitus?